-Career: Ranks tied for No. 11 on Penn State’s career field goals made charts with 39, equaling the marks of Matt Bahr (1976-78) and Robbie Gould (2001-04)...Capped his career at No. 6 on the career scoring charts at Penn State with 261 points...His 144 consecutive extra point conversions finished No. 2 in Big Ten history following the 2017 season and broke the previous Penn State mark held by Brett Conway (119; 1994-96)...Capped his career as the school record holder in career field goal percentage (79.6%), besting Nick Gancitano's previous mark (77.6%; 1981-83)...Ended his career as the school record for consecutive field goals made with 18, breaking Sam Ficken’s mark of 15 straight makes between the 2012 and 2013 seasons...Had his consecutive field goals made streak snapped on a first quarter blocked kick vs. Ohio State...The 18-straight made field goals were tied for the longest streak in the Big Ten since Brad Craddock (UMD) converted 24-straight in from 2013-14...The 18 consecutive field goals are tied for the fourth-longest streak in Big Ten history.
+Career: Finished his career tied for No. 7 on Penn State’s career field goals made charts with 39, equaling the marks of Matt Bahr (1976-78) and Robbie Gould (2001-04)...Capped his career at No. 6 on the career scoring charts at Penn State with 261 points...His 144 consecutive extra point conversions finished No. 2 in Big Ten history following the 2017 season and broke the previous Penn State mark held by Brett Conway (119; 1994-96)...Capped his career as the school record holder in career field goal percentage (79.6%), besting Nick Gancitano's previous mark (77.6%; 1981-83)...Ended his career as the school record holder for consecutive field goals made with 18, breaking Sam Ficken’s mark of 15-straight makes between the 2012 and 2013 seasons...Had his consecutive field goals made streak snapped on a first-quarter blocked kick vs. Ohio State (10/22/16)...The 18-straight made field goals were tied for the longest streak in the Big Ten since Brad Craddock (UMD) converted 24-straight (2013-14)...The 18 consecutive field goals were tied for the fourth-longest streak in Big Ten history following the 2017 season.